btholt/jsmvc-pres/presenters-notes/react.md

 ```

 - Initializing the app.
 Like Backbone, you need to stick it somewhere.
 Here we're just sticking it on the `app` id.
+- This is your only direct interaction with actual DOM.
+Everything else you should interact with the virtual DOM.
+- TodoApp as a tag looks weird here.
+It'll be clear later of why this looks the way it does.
 - Notice that you need to set the TodoApp on the local scope here for it work.
 The reason is that JSX is just transpiling that `TodoApp` to be a function call.
 As such it needs to be available on the local scope.
 And no, `<app.components.TodoApp />` doesn't work.
 - **All** void elements must have the trailing `/>`.
 The slash must be there.
 Include `<img />` and any other HTML that would valid otherwise.
 That said, in JSX, `<div />` is valid.
 I wouldn't suggest it though.
 - Let's try it out.
 You should see you component showing up.